Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 San Benedetto Market

-How to get there: San Benedetto Market is located in Via Cocco Ortu, in the San Benedetto district just a few minutes’ walk west from Cagliari’s historical center.
-If you want to travel to the San Benedetto Market by bus, take the CTM “M” line.
-The stop you’ll want to get off at is called Bacaredda – Mercato Civico.
-I recommend going to this market as early as you possibly can, as that’s when San Benedetto truly comes alive!
+How to get there: San Benedetto Market is located in Via Cocco Ortu, in the San Benedetto district just a few minutes’ walk west from Cagliari’s historic center.
+To get to San Benedetto Market Cagliari by bus, take the M line and get off at is called Bacaredda – Mercato Civico.
+Go as early as you possibly can, when the market is truly lively.

-Of all the markets in Cagliari, this is the one I like the most.
+Of all the markets in Cagliari, the Civic Market of San Benedetto (Mercato Civico di San Benedetto) is the one I like the most, and the closest to where I live.
 I can still remember going there with my parents on Saturday mornings as a child, and feeling completely overwhelmed with the smells, the people, the chaos.

 Via Quirra Market